My American Creed

 More responses from Gerstell Academy

-More responses about "america" and "flag"
+More responses from "america" and "flag"